Zoneomics Logo

 1.

 A PUD may be submitted for land located within any general zoning district or combination of general zoning districts.
 In every instance, the PUD is to be reviewed as to the proposed location and character of the uses and the unified treatment of the development of the tract.
 The regulations of the general zoning district or districts remain applicable except as specifically modified pursuant to the provisions of this section.
+For PUDs approved under previous Zoning Ordinances, this ordinance shall govern where the PUD design statement is silent.

 2.

 Approval of both outline and final outline development plans is required prior to development in a PUD overlay district.
-Outline development plans are subject to recommendation by the planning commission and approval by the city council.
+Outline development plans are subject to recommendation by the Planning Commission and approval by the City Council.

 3.